tresphill/tresphill.github.io/blog.md

 ## iii.
 What methods do you use to help yourself get unstuck?

 Walking away for a bit seems to help a lot.
 I tend to spend a lot of time with my plants and talking myself through whatever problem is at hand.

+# Week 3 - Time is flying!

+## What are your thoughts about the roles HTML, CSS, and JavaScript play in the process of rendering content and providing a user experience?

+I am in love with CSS.
+As a creative, I'm always looking for a new way to create.
+I love JS but I feel I have a lot to learn before I am confident in my abilities.

+## What are some objects that your blog incorporates?

+/ˈäbjək(t)/

+    1. object
+    a material thing that can be seen and touched.
+    "he was dragging a large object"

+    I do not believe my blog incorporates any object, seeing as it is online and not a thing that exists in the real world.
+    Unless you consider my computer, then my blog incorporates my computer. :smile: